goodtimes-code/osc2laser/README.md

 - /effect/rgb_intensity
   - 0 to 255: brightness of the RGB colors
 - /effect/scale_factor
   - -10 to 10: scaling factor of shape (1 = no scale)
+- /effect/rotation_degrees
+  - 0 to 360: degrees of static rotation (0 = no rotation)

 # Roadmap
 This is what needs to be worked on.